aws-solutions/workload-discovery-on-aws/README.md

 (AWS CUR) to make cost data available in Workload Discovery.
 To use this feature, you must [create a report in AWS CUR](https://docs.aws.amazon.com/cur/latest/userguide/cur-create.html) to deliver the reports to the ```CostAndUsageReportBucket``` Amazon S3 bucket.
 When an AWS CUR is delivered, it triggers an [AWS Lambda](http://aws.amazon.com/lambda) function to trigger a AWS Glue Crawler that will update a table ready for Amazon Athena to query.
-You can query these AWS CURs via the Perspectie UI.
+You can query these AWS CURs via the Workload Discovery UI.
 You can bring in cost data from other accounts discoverable to Workload Discovery by setting up a AWS CUR and setting up replication between the S3 bucket in the discoverable account and the ```CostAndUsageReportBucket```